malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 See more: [[The Error Prone Brain]]

-## Consciousness and the Visceral Loop
-tbd.
-Move section on 'meta-problem of consciousness' into here.

-In essence, consciousness is a natural consequence of the visceral loop.

-## Memories
-I see memory as an extra source of data that further benefits high-level thought.
-Further to that, some form of memory is surely necessary for the evolution of high-level thought.
-However, my assumption for now is that it is not necessary to investigate in detail in order to understand consciousness.

-So, rather than investigate in detail, I shall simply state that I assume that there is roughly three kinds of memory and that these are independent from the 'State Model' that will be discussed further in the next section.
-* Working Memory
-* Short Term Memory
-* Long Term Memory: known to be split into episodic and autobiographical.

 ## Models
 Graziano [Graziano2017] introduced Attention Schema Theory (AST), which suggested how important a representational model might be for consciousness.